Healthy Recipes Blog

 • Creamy ingredients: Sour cream and mayonnaise.

-• Red pepper flakes: A nontraditional addition for sure, but I love the extra kick.
+• Red pepper flakes: A nontraditional addition, but I love the extra kick.

-• Grated Parmesan: Make sure you use finely grated parmesan, not coarsely shredded.
+• Grated Parmesan: Make sure to use finely grated Parmesan, not coarsely shredded.

-• Shredded cheddar: For the most robust flavor, I like to use sharp cheddar, or better yet - extra sharp cheddar.
+• Shredded cheddar: For the most robust flavor, I like to use sharp or extra sharp cheddar.

 Instructions

-Drain the artichokes and squeeze them in a clean kitchen towel to remove the water.
-Coarsely chop.
-Defrost the spinach in the microwave, place it in a colander, and press on it with a spoon to remove the water.
+Drain the artichokes.
+Place them in a clean kitchen towel and squeeze to remove excess water.
+Coarsely chop them.
+Defrost the spinach in the microwave, place it in a colander, and press on it with a spoon or a spatula to remove excess water.

 Removing excess water from spinach.